 The mission of the Idaho College of Osteopathic Medicine is to train osteopathic physicians prepared for caring for persons in Idaho, Montana, North Dakota, South Dakota, Wyoming and beyond.

 What does Pre-Accreditation mean?

-ICOM received Pre-accreditation status with the ability to recruit on December 4, 2017 from the American Osteopathic Association Commission on Osteopathic College Accreditation (COCA).
+ICOM received Pre-accreditation status with the ability to recruit in December 2017 from the American Osteopathic Association Commission on Osteopathic College Accreditation (COCA).
 Pre-accreditation status is reviewed annually to assess the academic progress of the first, second and third year classes through graduation.
 Full accreditation is typically granted just prior to when a new school graduates its first class.